ZichaoMeng95/Power-system-security-assessment/README.md

 ED, K-LD and PCC are indicators to show the quality of generated samples.

-* visualization of synthesized data distribution with different algorithms: (a) data distribution synthesized by ROS, (b) data distribution synthesized by SMOTE, (c) data distribution synthesized by ADASYN, (d) data distribution synthesized by AC-GAN:<br>
+* visualization of synthesized data distribution with different algorithms. (a) data distribution synthesized by ROS, (b) data distribution synthesized by SMOTE, (c) data distribution synthesized by ADASYN, (d) data distribution synthesized by AC-GAN:<br>
 ![](https://github.com/ZichaoMeng95/Power-system-stability-assessment/blob/master/image/visualization%20of%20synthesized%20data%20distribution%20with%20different%20algorithms.png)

-* Curves of various errors and F-measure with our without training strategy: (a) LD, (b) LG, (c) F-measure, (d) training errors of stability classifier:<br>
+* Curves of various errors and F-measure with our without training strategy. (a) LD, (b) LG, (c) F-measure, (d) training errors of stability classifier:<br>
 ![](https://github.com/ZichaoMeng95/Power-system-stability-assessment/blob/master/image/Curves%20of%20various%20errors%20and%20F-measure%20with%20our%20without%20training%20strategy.png)

 * Comparison of evaluation indexes of different algorithms:<br>
+biaoge